petermp79/coding-challenges/README.md

 # CODING TEST SUCKS!!!

 This repo keeps track of solutions to coding challenge problems that I worked on for practice for over 2 months.
-A Facebook recruiter talked me into this effort as he knew that people of my generation are not well-prepared for coding challenge despite of his hiring manager interests in my past professional experience.
-According to him, even a director position at Facebook requires coding challenge as the first step.
+A Facebook recruiter talked me into this effort as he knew that people in my generation are not well-prepared for coding challenge despite of his hiring manager interests in my past professional experience.
+According to him, even a director position at Facebook requires to pass the coding challenge as the first step.

-I know coding test sucks and favors people who just graduates from school, yet most companies are requiring it as a measure of skills nowadays.
-Some even religiously believe coding test will help them recruit the best candidates.
-People who were graduating from school prior to 2010, like I am, may find coding tests as their career killer, as they were trained not to memorize, but to be able to perform research on demand and to innovate.

-I think the coding challenge culture initially applied by big tech companies for recruiting graduates from University, which I think makes complete sense as students spends day-in and day-out to do tests or practice coding tests as part of their education.
-Also, they have no work experience for discussing in the interview.
-However, it does not make any senses to challenge people who has a long line of experience in the career with school stuff.
-Tests are a distant memory for these people.
-It is apparent that the hiring manager or whoever must have interests a candidate's work experience in order to schedule an interview.
-So, why not addressing the candidate's work experience in the interview as normally done before?
-Why is it necessary to force candidates to go through this coding challenge "ritual"?

-Despite of my 2-month effort to practice all these tests on LEETCODE, etc. I only managed to remember a few of them.
-I was just overwhelmed by the sheer number of coding challenges on LEETCODE.
+However, despite of my 2-month+ effort to practice all these tests on LEETCODE, etc. I only managed to remember a few of them.
+The sheer number of coding challenges on LEETCODE simply overwhelmed me.
 There are thousands of them in existence and counting.
-They are all new to me.
-There are new inventions on coding challenge every day with new tricks to elude people of their chance of employment.
+New inventions on coding challenge comes out every day with new tricks to elude people of their chance of employment.
 So, no matter how long you spend on training yourselves, it is only a matter of luck, not your skills.
+Worse, most comapnies make it a pass or fail criteria.
+If you dont make it through coding challenge successfully, there is no need for them to discuss about your past experience and accomplishment, which interests them in the first place (There are no such thing as "X years of experience in coding challenge" in my resume).
+As such, people who were graduating from school prior to 2010, like I am, may find coding tests as their career killer, as they were trained not to memorize, but to be able to perform research on demand and to innovate.

+After going through this recuruitment process, all I can say is "CODING TEST SUCKS" as it clearly favors the younger people who just graduates from school.
+I think the coding challenge culture originally developed and  applied by big tech companies for recruiting graduates from University, which makes complete sense, as students spend day-in and day-out to do tests or practice coding tests as part of their education.
+Also, they have no work experience for discussion in the interview.
+Somehow, this recruitment technique is applied across the board for all levels of software engineers for whatever reasons.

+It does not make any senses to challenge people who has a long line of experience in ther career to with school stuff, a distant memory for most of them.

+Today, most companies are requiring it as a measure of skills.
+Some even religiously believe coding test will help them sort out the best candidates, discounting all other qualities that make an engineer a good engineer such as experience, innovation, visionary, etc. Trust me, there would be no Steve Jobs, Bill Gates, etc., if they were to face coding challenge for their job as of today requirement.

+This idea is superbly stupid ... and believe it or not, most companies in the industry blindly copying it and applying
+as a key part of their recruiment policy.
+(Yeah, right, everyone in the industry does not want to fall behind Google, including stupidity.)

 Nevertheless, I did not pass the coding challenge at Facebook despite of 2-3 months self-training.
 My coding challenge with Facebook was only partially successful.
 (They asked two coding problems in 40 min, I can do only one of them,